ornladios/ADIOS2/docs/user_guide/source/engines/dataman.rst

 6. ``TransportMode``: Default **fast**.
 The fast mode is optimized for latency-critical applications.
    It enforces readers to only receive the latest step.
    Therefore, in cases where writers are faster than readers, readers will skip some data steps.
-   The secure mode ensures that all steps are received by readers, by sacrificing performance compared to the fast mode.
+   The reliable mode ensures that all steps are received by readers, by sacrificing performance compared to the fast mode.

 =============================== ================== ================================================
  **Key**                         **Value Format**   **Default** and Examples